O1sims/jARIMA/README.md

 ```

 The Java ARIMA endpoint produces extra data, which relate to the models goodness of fit:
+[] "forecast".
+An array of doubles relating to the point estimates
+[] "lowerBound".
+An array of doubles relating to 95% lower bound
+[] "upperBound".
+An array of doubles relating to 95% upper bound
+[] "rmse".
+Root Mean Square Error
+[] "aic".
+Akaike Information Criterion (asymptotically selects the correct model)
+[] "maxNormalizedVariance".
+Maximum normalized variance
+Consider an example structure below:

 ```
 {
   "aic": 0,